BKuljanin/STM32-Encoder-PWM-Driver/README.md

 $$\omega_{raw} = \frac{\Delta angle}{period\ [seconds]}$$

 The angle is unwrapped before filtering to prevent the LP filter from seeing a false 360 degree jump at the 0/360 boundary.
-After filtering, the angle is wrapped back to 0 to 360 for storage.
+After filtering, the angle is wrapped back to 0 to 360.

 A first order IIR low pass filter is used on both angle and speed: